Learned Prefix Monitors for Agent Traces¶

 Average lift over raw-text baselines: +0.137 AUPRC.

-When the Pattern Backfires¶
+When the pattern backfires¶

 - Distribution shift.
 Change the harness, model, or tool catalog and the trace distribution shifts.
 Calibration degrades silently — no in-band signal flags the monitor as wrong.
-Retraining cadence becomes operational cost.
+Retraining cadence becomes an operational cost.

 - Low-base-rate failures.
 When terminal failures are rare, supervised training has few positives — the same scarcity that makes an incident-to-eval corpus slow to accumulate.
 AUPRC can look strong while precision-at-recall stays unusable — the WebArena pattern.